renamedquery/blender-cuda-subdivision-surface-gpu/README.md

 - Read normals and texture coordinates from `.obj` files.

 - Write normals, texture coordinates, and faces to `.obj` files.

-- Add support for open faced meshes with quad topology.

 - Make `averageCornerVertices()` work on low-poly meshes.